loadingalias/loadingalias/README.md

 ### Hello.
 I'm **loadingalias**, the Founder and Sole Developer at ALIAS Research.

-- 🔭 I'm currently working on the Rail Platform for [ALIAS Research](https://github.com/alias-research/rail).
+- 🔭 I'm currently working on the [Rail](https://github.com/alias-research/rail).

 <br/>